jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/programming-assembly.rst

     * The tedium of machine code only makes solving complex problems that much more difficult

-* Since an assembler exists for the ESAP system, consider the more complex problem of counting to 10
+* Consider the more complex problem of counting to 10

     * Output the numbers ``1`` to ``10``
     * This may sound simple, but it is challenging when programming at such a low level